linekdamian/przeCzytane/README.md

 ```
 php artisan key:generate
 ```
-4.Set the debug option to true in app/config/app.php 5.Now only remains to migrate and fill database
+4. Set the debug option to true in app/config/app.php
+5. Now only remains to migrate and fill database

     ```
     php artisan migrate
     php artisan db:seed